a-grebnev-91-tech/java-explore-with-me/README.md

 [Link to pull request](https://github.com/a-grebnev-91-tech/java-explore-with-me/pull/1)

 Before run app:
-1. create a telegram bot, and store its credentials in environment variables EXPLORE_WITH_ME_BOT_NAME and EXPLORE_WITH_ME_BOT_TOKEN
+1. create a telegram bot and store its credentials in environment variables EXPLORE_WITH_ME_BOT_NAME and EXPLORE_WITH_ME_BOT_TOKEN
 or
 2. Mail me on a.grebnev.91@yandex.ru for original bot credentials